Toula, Zgharta: Demographics

 Toula has an estimated approximate population of 1,000.
 The last national census was conducted in 1932.

 At the beginning of the 20th century, similar to other Lebanese towns and cities, these village residents emigrated to different locations around the world.
-Significant numbers have emigrated to the United States of America, Canada, Australia, Argentina, Brazil and other countries.
+Significant numbers have emigrated to the United States, Canada, Australia, Argentina and Brazil.
 A distinctive percentage of current village residents have achieved secondary education and professional school levels. [cite pending] Census reports indicated that a high proportion of these residents hold professional degrees in medicine, law, engineering and education.
 Additionally, numerous business entrepreneurs are village residents.

 Economy

 Toula's topography has earned the village a country-wide reputation for its productive fertile soil.
 Fertile soil and climatic conditions together, produce high quality agricultural products.
 Representative products are tomatoes, cucumbers, apples, pears, apricots, and grapes.
 Residents also produce an alcoholic beverage made from high grade varieties of grapes and anise.
 The alcoholic distilled beverage Arak is produced primarily for use by residents.
 The aniseed-flavored Arak is the national, cultural drink of Lebanon.